Placing a memorial on a grave

 Maintaining the memorial

-- The Council will periodically inspect the condition of memorials and any memorial classified as unsafe will be reported to the grave owner for them to arrange immediate repair
+We will periodically inspect the condition of memorials and any memorial classified as unsafe will be reported to the grave owner for them to arrange immediate repair.

-The Council strongly recommends all grave owners obtain appropriate memorial insurance and regularly maintain or check them for safety.
-The Council will not be responsible for any damage, theft or vandalism or any other circumstances beyond the control of the Council.
+We strongly recommends all grave owners obtain appropriate memorial insurance and regularly maintain or check them for safety.
+The council will not be responsible for any damage, theft or vandalism or any other circumstances beyond its control.